Giffgaff mobile review 2023

 Giffgaff advertises itself as the 'mobile network run by you'.
 It is, currently, the only UK provider whose 'members' (not customers) help one another out in place of a call centre.
 It could have been a total disaster.
 But it's not.

 Giffgaff's focus on its community of members has led to some quite extraordinarily positive word-of-mouth.
-The fact that giffgaff has no call centres to staff and otherwise relatively inexpensive overheads also means it commonly offers some of the cheapest SIM-only and handset deals in the country.
+The fact that giffgaff has no call centres to staff, and otherwise relatively low overheads also means it is able to offer some of the cheapest SIM-only and handset deals in the country.

 Tariffs & plans

-Giffgaff currently offers handsets from a wide range of manufacturers, with the option to buy outright, or to pay off the value of the handset in instalments over 24 months.
-Giffgaff offers both the newest flagship phones from Apple and Samsung as well as refurbished models.
+Giffgaff currently offers handsets from a very wide range of manufacturers, with the option to either buy outright, or to pay off the value of the handset in instalments over 12, 24 or 36 months.
+Giffgaff offers both the newest flagship phones from Apple and Samsung as well as refurbished models, which are also available on repayment plans starting from just six months.
 You can even sell your existing phone to giffgaff and either pocket the cash or put it towards a new handset.

 Phone & device range

 Giffgaff has pretty much everything and anything you could be looking for when it comes to phones.
-Either new, or refurbished, you'll be able to get everything from an iPhone SE or Samsung Galaxy S12, through to the very latest handsets such as the iPhone 12 Pro, or Galaxy S21.
+Either new, or refurbished, you'll be able to get everything from an iPhone SE or Samsung Galaxy A04s, through to the very latest handsets such as the iPhone 14 Pro, or Galaxy S23.

 Apologies for the clear bias towards Apple and Samsung evident in our examples here, it's just you can only have so many examples, and these are the phones most people either have or want to have.
-You'll also find phones from Sony, Huawei, Alcatel, Doro, Oppo, Motorola and Nokia on the giffgaff website, meaning giffgaff has pretty much all tastes and budgets covered.
+You'll also find phones from Sony, Motorola, Doro, Oppo, Nokia, Google, Xiaomi and the bizarrely named Nothing (which specialises in affordable smartphones) on the giffgaff website, meaning pretty much all tastes and budgets are covered.

-Unlike some of the bigger providers, giffgaff does not offer a choice of tablets with SIMs or other smart tech such as VR headsets, so if you’re after that kind of thing you’ll be better off looking at another provider such as O2 or EE.
+Unlike some of the bigger providers, giffgaff does not offer a choice of tablets with SIMs or other smart tech such as VR headsets, Air Pods or Apple Watches, so if you’re after that kind of thing you’ll be better off looking at another provider such as O2 or EE.

-As previously alluded to, customer service with giffgaff is a very different proposition from any other provider you could name.
+As previously mentioned, customer service with giffgaff is a very different proposition from any other provider you could name.
 How 'good' or 'bad' the experience is doesn't rely on how upbeat the call centre employee is, but how responsive the giffgaff community is and how extensive its knowledge base.

 The community is divided into sections covering service updates, help and support, tips and guides and a lot more.
 All of which sounds great, but the proof is in the pudding: what do giffgaff users make of this system and how well does it work for the average customer?

-In Ofcom’s latest report on the levels of customer satisfaction amongst mobile providers, giffgaff ranked extremely well, with 95% of customers saying they were satisfied with the service overall.
-Only Tesco Mobile did better, with 97% and a sector average of 93%.
+In Ofcom’s latest report on the levels of customer satisfaction amongst mobile providers, giffgaff ranked extremely well, with 95% of customers saying they were satisfied with the service overall, surpassing the sector average of 91%..
+Only Tesco Mobile did better, with 96%.

 Value for money